 Are Bonds Safer Than Stocks?

-In this scenario, I would consider investing in the stock to be safer than investing in the bond.
+In this scenario, you should consider the stock to be a safer investment than the bond.
 Surprised?
-There are several reasons for my belief.

 There are several reasons I would consider the stock in our vignette safer than the bond.